 - Registration certificate Part I (ZB I, formerly: vehicle registration document) and

-- in the case of un-registered vehicles, such as light motorcycles, ZB I, where appropriate, the type-approval,
+- in the case of unregistered vehicles, such as light motorcycles, ZB I, where appropriate, the type-approval,

 - the previous number plate(s).

-- If a vehicle of category M1 (passenger car) or N1 (light commercial vehicle) is made available to a recognised recycling centre, a certificate of destruction in accordance with the model set out in Appendix 8 of the Ordinance on the Registration of Vehicles for Road Traffic (Vehicle Registration Ordinance - FZV).
+- If a vehicle of category M1 (passenger car) or N1 (light commercial vehicle) is provided to a recognised recycling centre, a certificate of destruction in accordance with the model set out in Appendix 8 of the Ordinance on the Registration of Vehicles for Road Traffic (Vehicle Registration Ordinance - FZV).

 For the Internet-based decommissioning, the following documents are required: